gristmill/jquery-popbox/README.md

 jQuery PopBox is a simple balloon UI element inspired by 37Signals's Highrise CRM.

 # Usage
 jQuery PopBox requires a specific HTML structure in order to work.
-There is also a small stylesheet that can be used. jQuery is also a dependency.
+There is also a small stylesheet that can be used. jQuery is a dependency.

 ```html
 <head>